davidbjourno/making-interactive-graphics/README.md

 That wasn't too painful, right?
 By now, I'm hoping you'll be starting to get a sense for the flexibility provided by a React-based approach.
 Using state, and methods which perform specific updates to state, to manage the flow of data in our app gives us a high degree of control over its functionality, with the added bonus that we don't need to learn a lot of library-specific methods or techniques (as you would with, for example, [Angular](https://angular.io/)).
 With the exceptions of React's default component methods and JSX, everything we're doing here is pure JavaScript.

 ## The Chart component
-Our D3 chart will be a separate React component _nested_ inside our App component.
+Our D3 chart will be a separate React component that'll be rendered as a _child component_ of App.
 Keeping components distinct and as self-contained as possible helps make them easier to debug and more reusable.
 Our chart will be based on Mike Bostock's example [bar chart with negative values](https://bl.ocks.org/mbostock/2368837).
 Get started by creating a new file called `Chart.js` in your project's `src` directory, importing the now-familiar essentials and setting up the backbone of a class that we'll call, obvs, `Chart`:

 ```javascript
 import React, { Component } from 'react';